Background on masks

-BallaratOSM can still provide treatment.
+BallaratOSM can still provide treatment

 Between telemedicine & internet radiology, we can sort out many patients without face to face meetings.
 We are sending text messages to individual patients with as clear instructions as possible.
 Some patients require plasters to be removed or stitches to be removed, but MOST of our patients have dissolving stitches.
 If you are required to attend – don’t bring books, drinks or handbags into our building.
 Wash you hands as soon as you arrive.

 Telephone calls and video phone calls are the new reality.
 We will telephone at the appointment time.
 We will either need credit card details or bulk bill you depending on your circumstances.
 We can look at XR’s over the internet.
 If you don’t have a referral, you will need to speak with our registrar first, who will arrange any details before you speak to the specialist orthopaedic surgeon.
 We cannot provide surgical care for people outside of the Ballarat & Western District region.
 Many computers have video cameras built in.
-If we have your email address, we can use “Zoom” to do video consultations over the internet.
+If we have your email address, we can use “Zoom” or other programs to do video consultations over the internet.

 • Fractures unable to be managed with closed reduction & casting /bracing / strapping